msleckman/ESM262ClimatePackage/README.md

 ### Function 3: Temperature function

-make different dataframes for santa barbara species and then set suitability values based on temp and precipitaiton values if heat is great/less than temp_stress_index = 3 if heat is great/less than temp_stress_index = 2 if heat is great/less than temp_stress_index = 1
+make different dataframes for santa barbara species and then set suitability values based on temp values if heat is great/less than temp_stress_index = 3 if heat is great/less than temp_stress_index = 2 if heat is great/less than temp_stress_index = 1